ADHD in Children (cont.)

 - Find a local Psychiatrist in your town

 What are signs and symptoms of ADHD in children?

 ADHD symptoms include the following:

 - Often makes careless mistakes or fails to pay adequate attention to detail

-- Trouble paying attention during work or leisure activities
+- Trouble paying attention during tasks or leisure activities

 - Does not seem to be listening and appears to zone out when spoken to directly